The BFD | Today in Rock History

 Today in Rock History:

-Born today in 1951, Rob Halford songwriter and singer with Judas Priest and Halford.
+Born today in 1938, Jet Black (Brian Duffy) drummer with The Stranglers.

-Born today in 1952, Geoff Downes songwriter and keyboardist with The Buggles, Asia and Yes.
+Born today in 1940, Nik Turner woodwind player and composer with Hawkwind.

-Born today in 1954, Elvis Costello (Declan MacManus) singer, songwriter and multi-instrumentalist with his group The Attractions and solo.
+Born today in 1944, Maureen “Moe” Tucker songwriter, singer and multi-instrumentalist with The Velvet Underground and solo.

-Born today in 1955, John McGeoch guitarist with several bands including Magazine and Siouxsie and the Banshees.

-Today in 1960 The Shadows went to number 1 in the UK with ”Apache”.
+Today in 1965, Sonny & Cher went to number 1 on the UK singles chart with “I Got You Babe.

-Born today in 1962, Vivian Campbell songwriter and guitarist with several groups including Dio and Def Leppard.

-Today in 1975, Bruce Springsteen released his third album “ Born to Run”.
+Today in 1968, “Hey Jude” / “Revolution” became the single to be released on their own the Beatles’ own label Apple Records.

+Today in 1973, 10cc made their live debut at the Palace Lido, Isle of Man.

 Please feel free to share this article to a social media platform of your choice.
 Help keep rock alive!